 As legislation changes, subscribers to the Legal Register Service are sent details of required changes to their Legal Register.

 Hastam will also complete an annual review of your Legal Register so we can identify lost or corrupted information.

-The software is the well proven CHASE package, which is easy and straightforward to use.
+The software is known as Pro-Evaluate, which is easy and straightforward to use.

 The Audit Tool is a Legal Compliance Module question set, aligned to your legal register.
 We update it at the same time as your Legal Register.

 There is an annual review as for the Legal Register.

 Hastam can also provide an external audit of compliance.
 This service provides you with both an external assessment of your degree of compliance and an assessment of the accuracy of your internal measurement of compliance.
 The cost of the audit is dependent on the extent of exercise you require.